oplS16projects/Alex-Gribov-George-Mitwasi-Kevin-Dibble/README.md

     * Frequency of oscilllators.
 An oscillator is a repeating waveform with a fundamental frequency and peak amplitude.
 Organic sounds found in nature take thousands of oscillators for recreation, but we'd like to implemnent 5 oscillators.
     * Subtractive synthesis.
 This is the removing of frequencies to carve a desired sound.

-### Analysis
-Explain what approaches from class you will bring to bear on the project.
-Be explicit: e.g., will you use recursion?
-How?
-Will you use map/filter/reduce?
-How?
-Will you use data abstraction?
-Will you use object-orientation?
-Will you use functional approaches to processing your data?
-Will you use state-modification approaches?
-A combination?

-The idea here is to identify what ideas from the class you will use in carrying out your project.

-### Data set or other source materials
-If you will be working with existing data, where will you get those data from?
-(Dowload it from a website? access it in a database? create it in a simulation you will build....)

-How will you convert that data into a form usable for your project?

-Do your homework here: if you are pulling data from somewhere, actually go download it and look at it.
-Explain in some detail what your plan is for accomplishing the necessary processing.

-If you are using some other starting materails, explain what they are.
-Basically: anything you plan to use that isn't code.

-### Deliverable and Demonstration
-In the end we'll have a powerful music composition tool capable of algorithmic song writing, live input, and sound design.
-For our demonstration, our team will build a song from the ground up while explaining the tools along the way.

-### Evaluation of Results
-Success in songwriting and sound design using our unique music composition.

-## Schedule
-Explain how you will go from proposal to finished product.

-There are three deliverable milestones to explicitly define, below.

-The nature of deliverables depend on your project, but may include things like processed data ready for import, core algorithms implemented, interface design prototyped, etc.

-You will be expected to turn in code, documentation, and data (as appropriate) at each of these stages.

-Write concrete steps for your schedule to move from concept to working system.

-### First Milestone (Fri Apr 15)
-What exactly will be turned in on this day?

-### Second Milestone (Fri Apr 22)
-What exactly will be turned in on this day?

-### Final Presentation (last week of semester)
-What additionally will be done in the last chunk of time?

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.